kuflex/ofxKu/README.md

 ## Utilities for files
 * ofxKuBufferRecorder class for recording/replaying data buffers, such as kinect data
+* ofxKuFile - write and read text files as vector of strings
 * ofxKuFileTime::isNewerThan(string fileName1, string fileName2) function which compares file creation times